Septien/Septien/README.md

 - 👋 Hi, I’m @Septien, a software engineer with a master degree in electrical engineering.
-I worked with embedded systems, cryptography, and a bit of cloud computing.
+I work with embedded systems, security, cryptography, and a bit of cloud computing and distributed systems.
 - 👀 I’m interested in distributed systems, infrastructure, and the software that makes it happen.
+I want to help in building the infrastructre necessary for a complete deployment of the IoT and all its subcomponents, subfields, etc. in a secure, safe, and reliable manner.
 - 🌱 I’m currently learning the intricate details of the cloud, and also about the Apache Hadoop ecosystem.
 - 💞️ I’m looking to collaborate on Internet of Things, Edge computing, and cloud computing.
 - 📫 How to reach me: you can send me an email to jaseptienh@gmail.com, for any collaboration you want to do with me.